Senior Interactive Developer,

 Brunswick, ME 04011-9630

-I am the Senior Interactive Developer for the Digital & Social Media division at Bowdoin College.
+I am the Senior Interactive Developer for the Academic Technology & Consulting group in Information Technology at Bowdoin College.
 I arrived at Bowdoin from Salisbury University in Salisbury, Maryland where I was Web Developer for the Web Office.
 Prior to that I was the Web Coordinator for the University of Wyoming Libraries in Laramie, Wyoming.